yc-h/flysim/README.md

 # User guide
-File "UserGuide.pdf" write in Chinese for simulator perform simulation
+File "UserGuide.pdf" is written in Chinese for simulator perform simulation

 # License
 This software is under GPL version 2 or later versions license.